 No more begging for money Your child will know when, what for and how much money he will have.

 No misunderstanding “Yes, Suzy, you did get paid for mowing the lawn.
 It’s in your account.”

 Money becomes neutral topic When you child has ownership of his funds it becomes easier to talk about money as a separate entity.

-Expenses become real Something as simple as buying school supplies takes on real meaning.
+Consequently, expenses become real.
+Something as simple as buying school supplies takes on real meaning.
 When the money comes out of your child’s account, she makes the decision about what to purchase, based on her available resources (account balance).
 These situations offer a great opportunity to discuss real-life costs and choices.

 Parents can help children understand that each money decision affects their total money resource.
 Kids need to see that there is a bottom line.
 By setting up a no-cash allowance system as explained in my book, your kids will learn that managing money is all about making decisions.